mcneel/rhino.inside/Autodesk/Revit/README.md

 # Rhino.Inside® for Revit

-_This "sample" has moved to [mcneel/rhino.inside-revit](https://github.com/mcneel/rhino.inside-revit)!_
+_This project has grown up and has moved into it's own repo at [mcneel/rhino.inside-revit](https://github.com/mcneel/rhino.inside-revit)!_

+Please visit us there.